CharlotteStiller/mid-bootcamp-project-classification/README.md

 Objective
 The goal of the binary classification project is to analyse the characteristics of the bank customers and to train a model to predict if a bank customer accept or reject a credit card offer.

+## Dataset
+For the project we have data from a marketing study with 18.000 current bank customers with the following columns:

 |               Column |                                                                          Information  | Type     |
 |---------------------:|--------------------------------------------------------------------------------------:|---------:|